ablil/spring-starter/README.md

 ### Email

-If email properties are not set on `application-*.yaml` files, the application can run without them.
+Any email related features is ignored if the property `spring.mail.host` is missing (check `EmailClient` class).

-For local environment, [mailtrap](mailtrap.io) is used a sandbox to capture all sent emails to debug and inspect them (do NOT forget to you update mail server credentials).
+For local development, a fake SMTP server is provided through a docker image and can be accessible from *http://localhost:8025*.

 ### Actuator